Zsolt Daczi

 Zsolt Daczi (June 12, 1969 – August 6, 2007) was a Hungarian guitarist.
 He was born in Kiskunhalas, Hungary.

-He was a member of Hungarian rock band Bikini and heavy metal band Omen.
+He was a member of the Hungarian rock band Bikini and the heavy metal band Omen.
 He also founded a project (Carpathia Project), and he also played in a heavy metal band called Tirana Rockers.

 Daczi struggled with cancer in his last years.
 In the end, he was unable to play on stage.
 He died in Budapest aged 38 years old.